Romelu Lukaku Profile

 |Born||May 13, 1993|

-Belgian and Inter Milan star Romelu Lukaku is enjoying his second spell at Chelsea and is considered one of Europe's leading strikers.
-Planet Sport takes a look at his career so far.
+Belgium and Inter Milan star Romelu Lukaku is enjoying his second spell at Chelsea and is considered one of Europe's leading strikers after quality spells at Everton, Manchester United, and Inter Milan.

 Lukaku reportedly earned the nickname 'Rocky' while at Manchester United due to his commitment in training.
-He is a powerful striker and among the most prolific goalscorers in world soccer, however, he regularly receives criticism for his first touch.
+He is a powerful striker and among the most prolific goalscorers in world soccer.